Cameron Lindsay (rugby union): Senior career

+In August 2022 he signed for the Rovigo Delta in the Italian Top10.
+He played for Rovigo for 2022−23 season.

 International career

 In May 2019 he was included in a preliminary 23-men squad for the Germany national team.
 His name was suggested to the German coach Mike Ford by another fellow South African coaching the German Sevens team, Vuyo Zangqa.

 Lindsay has yet to make an appearance for the Springboks.